dlmacedo/starter-academic/content/courses/deeplearning/self_supervision_advanced_topics.md

 ## Code

-To be uploaded after presential lecture.
+To be uploaded after the presential lecture.

 ## Slides

-To be uploaded after presential lecture.
+To be uploaded after the presential lecture.